-Recife is known for its bustling shopping streets as well as its shopping centres.
-From expensive brands to cheap affordable shopping, everything can be found in Recife.
+Recife is known for its bustling shopping streets and shopping malls.
+From expensive brands to cheap, affordable shopping and treat for bargain experts, everything can be found in Recife.

 Shopping Centre Recife

 This shopping centre is modern and contemporary.
 It is the biggest mall in Recife.
 It has a multiplex cinema hall and houses Recife’s only bowling alley.
 This mall is easily accessible by bus as it is located right in the middle of Boa Viagem.Address: R. Padre Carapuceiro, 777 - Boa Viagem, Recife, Brazil.

 The Paco Alfandega mall has been in Recife since 1826.
 Built on the island of Old Recife, you will get the feeling of old meeting new in this old heritage structure, where modern contemporary shops are situated.
 At Paco Alfadenga, you can come across restaurants, fast food centres, coffee shops, book shops, CDs and DVDs, entertainment centres, perfumes, photo labs, fashion stores, opticians, jewellers, souvenirs etc.Address: Cais da Alfandega 35, Recife Antigo, Recife, Brazil.

 Shopping Centre Guararapes is the second biggest shopping mall in Pernambuco.
 Nearly 40 thousand people shop at the Shopping Centre every day, and around 14.6 million people visit it every year.
 There are 219 shops in the mall.
 The famous Box Movies have 12 cinema halls in the mall, wherein 2700 people can watch movies.Address: Av.
 Barreto Menezes, 800 - Piedade, Jaboatao dos Guararapes, PE, Recife, Brazil.